Music on the Hill Scholarship

 Our scholarship program is made possible by the generous support of Susan and Kenneth Loiacono.

 Alejandro Quintero Cashore is an 18-year-old cellist from East Greenwich, Rhode Island.
 He is currently a member of the Rhode Island Philharmonic Youth Symphony Orchestra, and has earned principal cellist for the RIMEA (Rhode Island Music Educators Association) and All-State Orchestras in 2023, 2024, 2025, and for the 2026 festival.
 Highly passionate about community service and social justice, he’s spent over 100 hours volunteering and working at Community Music Works in Providence, Rhode Island, and has served as the president of Bishop Hendricken High School’s affinity group, The Brotherhood, since 2022, where he has organized school wide luncheons attended by 120+ peers of color and launched a Civil Rights Movement Student Immersion Trip, whose inaugural group of 12 students will travel to sites like the Equal Justice Initiative Legacy Sites in Montgomery, Alabama, in February 2026.
 Summer festivals attended include Carnegie Hall’s National Youth Orchestra (NYO2) in 2025, where he toured in Edinburgh, Scotland, and performed at Carnegie Hall, and the Sphinx Performance Academy at Berklee College of Music in Boston and CU Boulder School of Music in 2025 and 2024, respectively.
 Most recently, he was awarded Bishop Hendricken High School’s Leonard Bernstein Musicianship Award, the Daniel and Dorothy Harrop Scholarship for Excellence in Music, and a gold medal on the Level 4 National Spanish Exam for a score above the 95th percentile.
-Alejandro plans to double major in Cello Performance and Economics and was recently admitted to the University of Notre Dame through their Early Action program.
-He is currently awaiting admissions decisions from Northwestern and Yale University to come in March 2026.
+Alejandro plans to double major in Cello Performance and Economics at Yale University.

 APPLICATIONS OPEN FOR 2027 IN SEPTEMBER